nondejus/AwesomeUnityCommunity/README.md

 ### :nut_and_bolt: Utilities <a name="utilities"></a>

-* [unity-atoms](https://github.com/AdamRamberg/unity-atoms) - Tiny modular pieces utilizing the power of Scriptable Objects.
+* [Unity Atoms](https://github.com/AdamRamberg/unity-atoms) - Tiny modular pieces utilizing the power of Scriptable Objects.
 * [Consolation](https://github.com/mminer/consolation) - In-game debug console that displays output from `Debug.Log`.
 * [CSharpatron](https://www.assetstore.unity3d.com/en/#!/content/20232) - Automatically convert scripts from UnityScript to C# without breaking existing game objects. :moneybag:
 * [GitHub for Unity](https://unity.github.com/) - The new GitHub for Unity extension brings the GitHub workflow and more to Unity, providing support for large files with Git LFS and file locking.